tonioni/WinUAE/README_unix.md

 `WINUAE_UNIX_WITH_CHD` is enabled by default and builds CHD hardfile/CD image support. `WINUAE_UNIX_WITH_CHD_FLAC` is also enabled by default, but macOS builds skip FLAC codecs if the available libFLAC was built for a newer deployment target.
 `WINUAE_LZMA_SDK_FETCH` is enabled by default.
 When archive or CHD support needs the 7-Zip/LZMA SDK, CMake uses `WINUAE_LZMA_SDK_DIR`, defaulting to a build-tree `_deps/lzma-sdk/16.04` cache.
 If that cache is missing, CMake downloads `WINUAE_LZMA_SDK_URL` and verifies it against `WINUAE_LZMA_SDK_SHA256` before extraction.
 `WINUAE_UNIX_WITH_JIT` is enabled by default where the Unix host backend is wired, including ARM64 and x86_64.
-`WINUAE_UNIX_WITH_PPC_QEMU` is enabled by default and builds the WinUAE side of the PPC accelerator/QEMU plugin ABI. `WINUAE_UNIX_BUILD_QEMU_UAE_PLUGIN` is enabled by default when a sibling `qemu-uae-v11.0` tree is present and builds/copies `qemu-uae.so` for the executable, Linux package, or app bundle. `WINUAE_QEMU_UAE_PLUGIN_FILE` can point at a prebuilt plugin.
+`WINUAE_UNIX_WITH_PPC_QEMU` is enabled by default and builds the WinUAE side of the PPC accelerator/QEMU plugin ABI. `WINUAE_UNIX_BUILD_QEMU_UAE_PLUGIN` is enabled by default when a sibling `qemu-uae` tree is present and builds/copies `qemu-uae.so` for the executable, Linux package, or app bundle. `WINUAE_QEMU_UAE_PLUGIN_FILE` can point at a prebuilt plugin.
 App and CPack package targets require the plugin when PPC support is enabled.
 `WINUAE_QEMU_UAE_DEPS_PREFIX` defaults to the private macOS dependency prefix and points the plugin helper at the deployment-target-compatible GLib build.
 `WINUAE_UNIX_WITH_OPENGL_SHADER_PIPELINE` is enabled by default when SDL3 and OpenGL development files are available.
 Runtime OpenGL context or shader setup failure falls back to the SDL renderer.
 `WINUAE_UNIX_WITH_SNDBOARD` is enabled by default and builds the shared Toccata/Prelude/UAESND sound-board backend.
 It also enables the shared PCI bridge layer needed to expose ES1370 and FM801 through the same expansion-board catalog as Windows, even when hardware RTG graphics boards are disabled.